martinthomson/ppm-dap/draft-pda-core.md

 a valid input.

-To solve this problem, in each PA protocol, the client generates a *zero-knowledge proof (ZKP)* of its input's validity, which the aggregators use to verify that their shares correspond to as valid input.
-The verification procedure needs to have the following security properties (stated informally here; see {{BBCp19}} for a formal definition):
+To solve this problem, in each PA protocol, the client generates a zero-knowledge proof of its input's validity that the aggregators use to verify that their shares correspond to as valid input.
+The verification procedure is designed to ensure that the aggregators learn nothing about the input beyond its validity.
-1. *Completeness:* The verification procedure always succeeds on valid inputs.
-1. *Soundness:* Except with negligible probability, the verification procedure always fails on invalid inputs.
-1. *Zero-knowledge:* The aggregators learn nothing from running the verification procedure beyond the input's validity.

 After encoding its measurements as an input to the PA protocol, the client generates a *proof* of the input's validity.
 It then splits the proof into